thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

 We’ll be using the tools of the trade to teach you, so you’ll be prepared for hands-on jobs in the near future.
 We’ll also be building websites with WordPress, the system that powers 62% of all content-managed websites worldwide.
 You’ll also learn about things like version control and code editors to gain insight into all the processes involved in development.

-This is an ideal pathway to a Level 4 apprenticeship in software development or a related industry, but could even be used to upskill designers, marketers, or people in other roles with transferable skills.
+This is an ideal pathway to a Level 4 Apprenticeship in software development or a related industry, but could even be used to upskill designers, marketers, or people in other roles with transferable skills.

 You won’t need any previous experience with code to do this course.
 We’ll be starting right at the very beginning, although you should be comfortable using a computer and using online applications.